-If allegations are proven that a student with an Individual Education Plan (IEP) or Section 504 Plan has been the aggressor or target of HIB, the school will convene the student's IEP or Section 504 team to determine whether the incident had an impact on the student's ability to receive a free, appropriate public education (FAPE).
-The meeting should occur regardless of whether the HIB incident was based on the student's disability.
+Students with Individual Education Plans or Section 504 Plans occur regardless of whether the HIB incident was based on the student's disability.
 During the meeting, the team will evaluate issues such as the student's academic performance, behavior issues, attendance, and participation in extracurricular activities.
 If a determination is made that the student is not receiving a FAPE, as a result of the HIB incident, the district will provide additional services and supports as deemed necessary, such as counseling, monitoring and/or reevaluation or revision of the student's IEP or Section 504 plan, to ensure the student receives a FAPE.